-The Rhoda Kinsman House at 65 Candlewood Road has a gambrel roof with front and rear extensions.
-Jeremiah Kinsman died in 1818, and his will bequeathed the “Walker’s Island farm” to his sons Jeremiah and William in equal parts.
-Either Jeremiah or William or his son William Jr. built this house which was known as the “cottage” next door.
+When Jeremiah Kinsman died in 1818, his will bequeathed the “Walker’s Island farm” to his sons Jeremiah and William in equal parts.
+Either Jeremiah or William or his son William Jr. built this house next door, which was referred to as the “Cottage.”
 It came to be occupied by Rhoda Kinsman, daughter of William Jr.

-The use of the named Jeremian and William Kinsman by successive generations of the family lends some confusion to the date of construction, which would be 1776, or after 1818.
+The frequency of the names Jeremiah and William Kinsman by successive generations of the family lends some confusion to the date of construction, which would be before 1776, or after 1818.
 A study of the construction methods used would probably settle the question.
 The original Gambrel roof cottage is likely from the Georgian era, supporting the earlier date.
 The Town of Ipswich property site gives a date of 1756.

 Thomas Franklin Waters wrote about the Rhoda Kinsman “Cottage” in the book, “Candlewood, an Ancient Neighborhood in Ipswich, Massachusetts.”